Damien Tiernan

 Damien Tiernan (born 1970) is an Irish journalist.
 He was the South East Correspondent for RTÉ News from 1996 to 2019.
-He quit his post with RTÉ in January 2019 to work with Waterford Local Radio.
+He resigned from RTÉ in January 2019 to work with Waterford Local Radio.

 Prior to working for RTÉ he worked as a reporter for the Wicklow People and New Ross Standard.
 Damien was educated at Presentation College, in Bray, and University College Dublin studying English and Philosophy.